mosfi99/template-webpack-tailwindcss/README.md

 npx webpack serve
 ```

-**Note:** If you change the webpack config file while the dev server is running, it will not reflect those config changes.

 ## npm scripts at package.json

 - `npm run build` would be the same as running `npx webpack`.